 Hovering over this number will give you a quick overview of how many active and paused tasks are in that app.
 Similarly clicking on the task number will open a popup modal showing with the summary:

-In the Builder, tasks can be viewed by clicking on the ‘Tasks’ option on the left-side of the Builder and then selecting an object from the top menu.
+In the Builder, tasks can be viewed by clicking on the ‘Tasks’ option on the left-side of the Builder and then selecting a table from the top menu.
 Here you will be able to see your task details as well as create and edit tasks:

-You can also view a count of how many tasks are set up in each object next to the object’s name:
+You can also view a count of how many tasks are set up in each table next to the table's name: